 The reality is that as you continue to monitor your data you will likely run into some errors.
 This can occur at any point either during your Salesforce data import or during business as usual.
 Errors are sometimes easy to read and figure out what’s going on in your org, and other times they’re harder to decipher.
 You can read one of our previous posts if you’d like to learn more about some of the most common errors that you may run into during a Salesforce data migration.

-The above checklist may have opened a can of worms (or two!) for you and flagged some additional points for consideration that you and your business may not have previously considered.
+The above Salesforce Data Migration Checklist may have opened a can of worms (or two!) for you and flagged some additional points for consideration that you and your business may not have previously considered.
 This is exactly what Dataimporter has been developed to do - to fill the gaps and ensure successful Salesforce data migration no matter what your business requirements are.
 Dataimporter has a free version and add-ons that you can optionally select as they are required to scale our solution to your business needs.

 Our solution can be used to support your data migration projects from the simplest of Salesforce data imports to complex, recurring, and integrated data transformations.
 Although not an exhaustive list, the below highlights a number of features that could be used to solve some of the issues that the checklist may have raised for your business.